NormalUhr/NormalUhr.github.io/_includes/posts/2025-02-27-dualpipe_en.md

 4. **Insufficient front-back overlap**
    Ideally, we want other micro-batches’ forward passes to run concurrently with backward passes on different GPUs.
 Doing so, however, requires a sophisticated scheduling design.

-Returning to Lao Wang’s workshop example: if both the casting and forging machines are fully utilized at a certain moment, but the heat treatment or polishing machine reduces output for some reason (akin to GPU load imbalance), you may quickly revert to a "front-waits-for-back, back-waits-for-front" scenario.
+Returning to Tony’s workshop example: if both the casting and forging machines are fully utilized at a certain moment, but the heat treatment or polishing machine reduces output for some reason (akin to GPU load imbalance), you may quickly revert to a "front-waits-for-back, back-waits-for-front" scenario.
 ZB1P already improves scheduling flexibility, but there remain "blind spots" of idle time.

-Seeking an even better approach, Lao Wang aimed to further **break down** the dependencies between forward and backward so they could fully interleave in adjacent pipeline nodes.
+Seeking an even better approach, Tony aimed to further **break down** the dependencies between forward and backward so they could fully interleave in adjacent pipeline nodes.
 In other words, if a machine is handling a backward pass, it could still process the next micro-batch’s forward pass.
 This approach greatly increases pipeline concurrency and minimizes downtime.
-Lao Wang’s new design for his workshop parallels a new scheduling strategy for model training, called **DualPipe**, the main focus of this article.
+Tony’s new design for his workshop parallels a new scheduling strategy for model training, called **DualPipe**, the main focus of this article.

 ---